Load (computing): Linux as an example

+Here fixed_power_int (not included in article) raises exp to its nth power in fixed-point arithmetic.

+Sampling and precision

 The "sampled" calculation of load averages is a somewhat common behavior; FreeBSD, too, only refreshes the value every five seconds.
 The interval is usually taken to not be exact so that they do not collect processes that are scheduled to fire at a certain moment.
+This is the reason for "+1" in the Linux code from above; FreeBSD instead uses a pseudorandom offset added to the interval.